Skip to main content

 PCSK9 is a protein that plays a key role in cholesterol regulation.
 It influences how many LDL receptors are available to remove LDL cholesterol from the bloodstream.
 PCSK9 binds to LDL receptors and marks them for destruction, reducing the number of receptors available to clear LDL particles.

 When PCSK9 activity is high, fewer LDL receptors are available, and LDL cholesterol levels rise.
-This process explains why some people have high cholesterol levels even with a healthy diet.
+This process explains why many people have high cholesterol levels even with a healthy diet.
 In recent years, PCSK9 inhibitors have emerged as a new class of cholesterol-lowering medications.
 These drugs prevent PCSK9 from inactivating LDL receptors, allowing more LDL to be cleared from the blood, thus significantly lowering cholesterol levels.

 Genetic Factors and Cholesterol Levels